 - Business Organization or Manufacturer

-A wholesaler goes to the Business Organization’s website or any other online resource and order products in bulk.
+A wholesaler goes to the Business Organization’s website or any other online resource and orders products in bulk.

 The Business Organization processes the order and supplies the products to the wholesaler.

-When the wholesaler receives the products, then the wholesaler can sell those same products at a high price to there customers, and it can be referred to as a business-to-business or B2B model.
+When the wholesaler receives the products, then the wholesaler can sell those same products at a high price to their customers, and it can be referred to as a business-to-business or B2B model.

 An excellent example of it is Alibaba.

 - Importing & exporting products are easy and comfortable, and you don’t have to go physically because you can order the products online.

 - The determination of buyers and sellers is easy.

 - B2B clients order more products than retail clients.